-- 8.21 We will work to ensure that services are responsive and sensitive to people who are covered by equalities legislation.
-Under the Equality Act 2010, the protected characteristics are Age, Disability, Gender, Gender Reassignment, Marriage and Civil Partnership, Pregnancy and Maternity, Race, Religion and Belief, Sexual Orientation.
-The key areas of activity include: - Ensuring that our approaches to engaging people within our localities reflect equality and diversity within each community; - Developing joint working with community planning partners across the seven localities to ensure that locality plans for the partnership are aligned to the Community Plans; - Actively supporting the priorities set out in the Health and Wellbeing Plan for Fife; and - Working to make the necessary changes to meet the requirements of the Local Housing Strategy.
+- 8.21 We will ensure our health and social care services contribute to reducing inequalities in health: - Ensuring that our approaches to engaging people within our localities reflect equality and diversity within each community; - Developing joint working with community planning partners across the seven localities to ensure that locality plans for the partnership are aligned to the Community Plans; - Actively supporting the priorities set out in the Health and Wellbeing Plan for Fife; - Working to make the necessary changes to meet the requirements of the Local Housing Strategy; - We will work to reduce inequalities in access and uptake of health and social care services for people living in deprived circumstances; and - Spread and embed poverty reduction initiatives within housing, social and health care settings relating to financial inclusion, digital inclusion, fuel poverty, employability, volunteering and befriending.

-Increased focus on prevention, self-management and shared decision making to improve general health and wellbeing in the population and to reduce health inequalities; and
+Increased focus on prevention, self-management and shared decision making to improve general health and wellbeing in the population and to reduce health inequalities;

-Better quality relationships between service users and those providing them.
+Better quality relationships between service users and those providing them; and Greater impact of health and social care services for people living in the most deprived circumstances.

 - 8.22 The above mentioned Commissioning Intentions enhance the activity agreed already within existing strategies and being taken forward throughout the services.
-The Table below shows the overall direction of travel looking forward to 2025; this which is beyond the period covered in this plan.
-The intention of this plan is to support the transition to the future model detailed below in Table 32 Stepping Stones for Change. - 8.23 The commissioning intentions do not all require additional resources; many will be provided by the redesign of current service provision within the community services resource.
+The Table below shows the overall direction of travel looking forward to 2025; which is beyond the period covered in this plan.
+The intention of this plan is to support the transition to the future model detailed below in Table 3 Stepping Stones for Change.
+This table provides a guide to what changes can be expected for adults and older people in Fife but does not reflect the needs of children and young people. - 8.23 The commissioning intentions do not all require additional resources; many will be provided by the redesign of current service provision within the community services resource.
 However, it is essential that resources are released from the reduction of inpatient care to sustain new models of care in the community.
 (See Section 9: Financial Framework).